aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/converting/convert-pdf-to-powerpoint/_index.md

     priority: 0.7
 ---

-**Aspose.PDF for JavaScript** lets you track the progress of PDF to PPTX conversion.

 Converting operation depends on the number of pages in the document and can be very time-consuming.
 Therefore, we highly recommend using Web Workers.

 This code demonstrates a way to offload resource-intensive PDF file converting tasks to a web worker to prevent blocking the main UI thread.
 It also offers a user-friendly way to download the converted file.